Kaithu, Shimla: Etymology

 The region of Kaithu has a lot of Pine trees.
 This Pine forest was the reason behind the name of the region.
-In Lower Mahasu Pahari (Keonthali) the local language of the region, the Pine tree's seeds (Coulter pines) are known as Kaintha, they were in abundance there because of the Pine forest.
+In Keonthali dialect of Lower Mahasu Pahari, the local language of the region, the Pine tree's seeds (Coulter pines) are known as Kaintha, they were in abundance there because of the Pine forest.
 That's why the local people in old times named the area as Kainthu which by the time changed to Kaithu.

 Geography

 Kaithu is located near Annadale and Cart Road area of Shimla and is one of the major suburbs of Shimla.
 It is located near 1.5 km an away from Old Bus Stand and same from Shimla Railway Station.
 It comes under Shimla Municipal Corporation's Ward No.3.
 Annadale is its close area to hangout.
 A Gurudwara and a Shiv Mandir is also situated here in Buchail area.

 Kaithu is divided into two areas, Upper Kaithu and Lower Kaithu.
-While Lower Kaithu has the primary health centre, Upper Kaithu has the City Police Lines, Public Works Department colonies along with a temple and a H.P.
+While Lower Kaithu has the primary health center, Upper Kaithu has the City Police Lines, Public Works Department colonies along with a temple and a H.P.
 High Court Guest House.
-Kaithu has three municipal corporation parkings two near Gol Pahari Park and one near Police Lines.
+Kaithu has three municipal corporation parking, two near Gol Pahari Park and one near Police Lines.
 Kaithu's area has spread from the Circular Road near Pine View Hotel, below Fingask Estate to Chungi Khana, above Gol Pahari Park.